ldmtam/raft-auto-increment/README.md

 Change directory to `raft-auto-increment`, create `tmp` folder and `node1`, `node2`, `node3` folder inside `tmp`.

 Start node 1, this node will be the leader by default.
+Node 1 will serve requests at port `3000`.
 ```
 make run1
 ```

-Start other 2 nodes by running following commands, these 2 nodes will be slaves to node 1
+Start other 2 nodes by running following commands, these 2 nodes will be slaves to node 1, serve requests at port 13000 and 23000 respectively.
 ```
 make run2
 make run3